Forget about the "Aha!" moment

 Growing your SaaS startup is hard.
 Moreover, it’s harder than ever.
 Cost of acquisition is up across the board, customers have more options and less patience than ever.
 There is no room for magic and guesses.
 Only a systematic approach and continues research can provide great results.

-I suggest you think about user path for product adoption as a 4 step process: welcoming, onboarding, activating and empowering.
+I suggest you think about user path for product adoption as a 4 step process: preparing, onboarding, activating and empowering.
 Each step has clear goals and requires particular research and knowledge about users.

 If you have any question, don’t hesitate to contact me.
 I’ll be happy to chat.